CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 Right now, when you keep on pressing the space bar a big column of water is thrown out.
 Our next task is to enfoce a small interval between two drops.

-We define the interval by extending the `drop` structure with the two fields `interval` and `intervalTimer`.
+We define the interval by extending the `drop` object with the two fields `interval` and `intervalTimer`.
 Go to the top of the program and change the `drop` definition:

 ~~~.lua
 drop = { speed = 250, img = nil, interval = 0.2, intervalTimer = 0 }